StefaniaCarutasu/Space-Organizing-App/README.md

 ## Automation Testing:
    - Unit testing using Moq to simulate the context of assigning roles for users that are accessing the app
    - Authorization to access the app's functionalities has been tested
-   - Run 20 successful tests
+   - Ran 20 successful tests

 ![image](https://user-images.githubusercontent.com/62206596/122086113-13ad8380-ce0c-11eb-8490-371bcc9906ba.png)